 The Benefits of Using a Body Scrub After Body Wash

-I feel that by cleansing my skin of that first layer of dirt and impurities, I’m getting a deeper level of exfoliation.
+As far as why I prefer using a scrub after washing my body, I feel that by cleansing my skin of that first layer of dirt and impurities, I’m getting a deeper level of exfoliation.
 As it turns out, the experts agree with my rationale.
-“With this method, you will be washing away any dirt, grime and sweat off the surface of your skin before deeply exfoliating away dead skin cells and impurities,” says Holmes.
+“With this method you will be washing away any dirt, grime and sweat off the surface of your skin before deeply exfoliating away dead skin cells and impurities,” says Holmes.